 - Reaching a much larger demographic by bypassing geographical limitations

-- Content creation for further remarketing purposes
+- Content creation for additional marketing purposes

 - Get discovered.
 Most social platforms promote increasingly engaging content, live videos especially.
 Use this algorithm to promote your stream!

 - Achieve shareability.
 Make it easy for followers and community newcomers to spread the word about you across all their social profiles.

 Here are some stats about each major platform to better understand why you should host webinars on social media.

 - Facebook Live videos get more comments than non-live videos.